Introduction

 - A Nextflow workflow is defined by invoking

-scope. - A process is invoked like a function inside the
+processesinside theworkflowscope. - A process is invoked like a function inside the

-. - Process outputs can be accessed using the
+workflowscope passing any required input parameters as arguments. e.g.ESTIMATION(estimation_channel). - Process outputs can be accessed using the

-object or assigning the output to a Nextflow variable. - Multiple outputs from a single process can be accessed using the
+outattribute for the respectiveprocessobject or assigning the output to a Nextflow variable. - Multiple outputs from a single process can be accessed using the

 list syntax

-and it’s index or by referencing the a named process output .
+[]and it’s index or by referencing the a named process output .

 Operators